 A Biodynamic Approach

-Laura is a licensed Biodynamic Psychotherapist and her practice is registered as a Biodynamic Clinic.
-She has been practising for 25 years and benefits from the ongoing support and supervision of the Institute of Biodynamic Medicine, IOBM.
+Laura is a licensed Biodynamic Psychotherapist, has been practising for over 25 years, and her practice is registered as a Biodynamic Clinic, with the Institute of Biodynamic Medicine (IOBM).
 Laura is a Fellow of IOBM and offers Supervision, Group Leadership and Subject Teaching.
 Information on IOBM is available at www.biodynamic.org.

 Author of The Biodynamic Field : Four Papers and a Manifesto, Laura holds a degree in Experimental Psychology and has worked in research, publishing, community television, community development and mental health.

-Our souls reside intimately in our bodies – and when we take the time to treat them as our true and primary nature – we can come home to ourselves – and bring a new order, a living coherence, to our bodies and our world.
+‘When we reside intimately in our bodies – when we take the time to honour our true and primary nature – we can come home to ourselves – and bring a new order, a living coherence, to our bodies and our world.